Halesowen Abbey: Growing discontent

 However, the tenants chafed at the authority of the manorial court and complained that its reach was, in some cases, arbitrary and could not be challenged in the king's courts.
 The eyre of 1255—6 heard that Abbas de Hales non permittit homines de Hales placitare vetitum namium in com[itatu].
-Immo capet namium eorum et non vult eos deliberare per ballivos domini Regis — "The Abbot of Hales does not allow the men of Hales to make a plea of vetitum namium (prohibited distraint) (Note: Vetitum namium, meaning prohibited or unjust distraint, was a technical legal term for an action to recover a distrained animal or other property that had been taken by the lord as security for the behaviour of the tenant.
-Generally the first resort when such an item was not returned when due was to ask the sheriff for replevin, or legal restitution.
-If this failed, the appeal to higher authority was called placitum vetitum namium, "plea of prohibited distraint". cf. Vetitum namium: where the bailiff of a lord seizes the goods or beasts of another and the lord forbids the bailiff to deliver to a sheriff who attempts to make replevin, the owner of the cattle may demand satisfaction in placitum de vetito namio.)
+Immo capet namium eorum et non vult eos deliberare per ballivos domini Regis — "The Abbot of Hales does not allow the men of Hales to make a plea of vetitum namium (prohibited distraint) (Note: Vetitum namium, meaning prohibited or unjust distraint, was a technical legal term for an action to recover a distrained animal or other property that the lord had taken as security for the behaviour of the tenant.
+Generally, the first resort when such an item was not returned when due was to ask the sheriff for replevin, or legal restitution.
+If this failed, the appeal to a higher authority was called placitum vetitum namium, "plea of prohibited distraint". cf. Vetitum namium: where the bailiff of a lord seizes the goods or beasts of another and the lord forbids the bailiff to deliver to a sheriff who attempts to make replevin, the owner of the cattle may demand satisfaction in placitum de vetito namio.)
 The Halesowen tenants were concerned that prohibition of such an action logically gave the abbot total control over their property, as there was no external check on unjust appropriation of it.
 On the contrary he grabs the distrained items and doesn't want a decision via the officials of the Lord King."
 The privileges of the "ancient demesne", granted by King John's charter, allowed tenants to go to law against the abbot in his own court.
-They used the law to frustrate the abbot at every turn and the dependence of proceedings on compurgation or purging of guilt by oath tended to forge a solidarity among them.
-When an accused called on support in this way, it was said that he vadit legem - "waged law" or simply "went to law".
-If this was held to prove their innocence they had fect legem — made their law.
+They used the law to frustrate the abbot at every turn, and the dependence of proceedings on compurgation or purging of guilt by oath tended to forge a solidarity among them.
+When an accused called on support in this way, it was said that he vadit legem - "waged law" or "went to law".
+If this was held to prove their innocence, they had fect legem — made their law.